 I’ve learnt from experience that the very best thing you can do when something embarrassing happens is to treat it like everyone does.
 Laugh it off – and let it go.

-Of course, you’ll come across the occasional unwarranted remark.
+Of course, this isn’t to say that people don’t gossip.
 It’s never nice, but rather than let the opinions of a few people affect your life to the point where you feel like crap about yourself for the next 10 years, rise above it by utilising the most powerful, perception-altering thought on this list –

 However, there is one person that you should be trying desperately to appease – and that person is yourself!

-I used to have so much anxiety about being disliked that not only did it became a self-fulfilling prophecy, but it made me deeply unhappy because I was always second-guessing myself in social situations.
-I was constantly trying to mould myself into everyone else’s ‘ideal person’, which was consistently self-sabotaging because it deepened my social anxieties and limited my authentic, fun-loving personality into an awkward, desperate-to-please bag of nerves.
+I used to have so much anxiety about being disliked that not only did it became a self-fulfilling prophecy, but it made me deeply unhappy because I was always second-guessing myself.
+I was constantly trying to mould myself into everyone else’s ‘ideal person’, which was consistently self-sabotaging.
+It deepened my social anxieties and limited my authentic, fun-loving personality into an awkward, desperate-to-please bag of nerves.

-Once I realised that there will always be people who dislike me no matter what I say or do, I refused to allow their opinions to affect my happiness.
-After all, where had it ever got me?
-As I started working hard on practising self-love and acceptance, I gradually stopped caring so much about whether or not people liked me and began to care a lot more about whether or not I liked myself.
+Once I realised that there will always be people who dislike me no matter what I say or do, I gradually stopped caring so much about whether or not people liked me and began to care a lot more about whether or not I liked myself.

 So there you have it – now go and live your best-damned life without caring about what others are thinking!
-If you have any other advice on how to stop caring what people think, please leave it down in the comments below 😊
+If you have any other advice on how to stop caring about what people think of you, please leave it down in the comments below 😊